Generic Name: alprazolam

 What should I discuss with my healthcare provider before taking alprazolam?

-- if you are also taking itraconazole or ketoconazole; or
+- you also take itraconazole or ketoconazole (antifungal medicines); or

 Alprazolam is not approved for use by anyone younger than 18 years old.

 Follow the directions on your prescription label and read all medication guides.
 Your doctor may occasionally change your dose.
 Never use alprazolam in larger amounts, or for longer than prescribed.
 Tell your doctor if you feel an increased urge to use more of this medicine.

 Alprazolam may be habit-forming.
 Misuse can cause addiction, overdose, or death.
 Keep the medication in a place where others cannot get to it.
 Selling or giving away this medicine is against the law.

 Measure liquid medicine carefully.
 Use the dosing syringe provided, or use a medicine dose-measuring device (not a kitchen spoon).